Mobile World Congress in Barcelona is the telecommunications industry’s annual showcase.

 None of this is groundbreaking.

-There was no new phone buzz at the Samsung pavilion when I visited.
-The new models were only on show behind glass cases.
+There was no new phone buzz at the Samsung pavilion.
+The new models were on show behind glass cases.
 Visitors appeared more interested in Samsung’s virtual reality products than in the phones.

 LG tries a different approach